Kar1stan/TerraformBeginnerProject/README.md

 ## 💻 Pre-requisites

-Before you use this project you need to have Terraform installed in your computer and have an account on AWS.
+Before you use this project you need to have Terraform installed in your computer and have an account on AWS,and export AWS Access Keys to your terminal.

 ### Git clone
 This will clone the project, install NPM packages and also the Webdriver.io which is required to run the test.